backdrop-contrib/domain/README.txt

 When using this module, there are times when Domain Access will need to rewrite a node link using custom_url_rewrite_outbound().

-Since Drupal is an extensible system, we cannot account for all possible links to specific nodes.
+Since Backdrop is an extensible system, we cannot account for all possible links to specific nodes.
 Node Link Patterns are designed to allow you to extend the module as you add new contributed modules.